-2 The agreement for Property Management services will be a master lease agreement.
+&lt;sup>3 The agreement for Property Management services will be a Master Lease agreement.

 The Supportive Services agreement awarded pursuant to this Solicitation will have an initial term of five years.
 HSH at its sole, absolute discretion, shall have the option to extend the term for up to five additional years for a total of 10 years.